ansys/pymapdl/doc/source/troubleshoot/index.rst

 Troubleshooting
 ===============

-In order to help the users to overcome any problem they might have when using PyMAPDL, some of the most common problems and frequently asked questions are posted here.
+To help overcome any problem that you might have when using PyMAPDL, some of the most common problems and frequently asked questions are posted here.